p-adams/CardCheckr/README.md

 Convenience function that combines multiple checks to validate a credit card number.
 Converts the cardNumber to a string and performs the following checks:

-    Validates the length using isValidLength.
+    Validates the length using `isValidLength`.
-    Checks if the string consists of only numeric digits using isNumeric.
+    Checks if the string consists of only numeric digits using `isNumeric`.
-    Performs Luhn algorithm to validate the card number using isFormulaValid.
+    Performs Luhn algorithm to validate the card number using `isFormulaValid`.
-    Validates the card number against major US credit cards using isValidCreditCardNumber.
+    Validates the card number against major US credit cards using `isValidCreditCardNumber`.

 Returns `true` if all checks pass, indicating a valid credit card number, and `false` otherwise.

 Feel free to use these functions to validate credit card numbers in your JavaScript/TypeScript projects.
 Contributions and feedback are welcome!

-### Run locally
+### Local Import

     git clone https://github.com/p-adams/CardCheckr.git